East–West Line (Singapore): Timber to concrete sleeper replacement works

-The timber sleepers on the East West line was required to be replaced as they were near the end of their 25-year lifespan.
+The timber sleepers on the East–West Line was required to be replaced as they were near the end of their 25-year lifespan.
 The replacement sleepers, made of concrete, have a significantly longer lifespan.
-To speed up works, train services on the East West line was adjusted to end earlier.
+To speed up works, train services on the East–West Line was adjusted to end earlier.
 The work was divided into three phases: Phase 1 (Bugis – Tanah Merah), Phase 2 (Joo Koon – Jurong East, Tanah Merah – Pasir Ris) and Phase 3 (Jurong East – Outram Park).
 The sleepers were fully replaced on 18 February 2017.

 Re-signalling works

-A new moving-block signalling system, supplied by Thales, replaced the former ageing fixed-block signalling system on the East West line.
+A new moving-block signalling system, supplied by Thales, replaced the former ageing fixed-block signalling system on the East–West Line.
 The new signalling system, costing $195 million, reduces waiting times for trains during peak periods from 120 seconds then to 100 seconds now.
 The new system became operational between Pioneer and Tuas Link stations on 18 June 2017.
 Newer rolling stocks, such as the C151B and C151C, are equipped for use solely on the new signalling system.
-Since 27 May 2018, the new signalling system has been operating full-day on the entire East West line.
+Since 27 May 2018, the new signalling system has been operating full-day on the entire East–West Line.

 Third-rail replacement

 Replacement works on the third rail, which provides electricity to the trains, were carried out between September 2015 and August 2017.
-The new third rail replaced its 30-year-old predecessor and is expected to increase reliability of the East West line's electrical system.
+The new third rail replaced its 30-year-old predecessor and is expected to increase reliability of the East–West Line's electrical system.

 Pasir Ris turnback extension

-Work to extend the turnback at the eastern terminus of the line, Pasir Ris, commenced in 2019.
-The work will allow an increase in service frequency at peak times from 30 to 36 trains per hour.
+A new railway turnback located at Pasir Ris station, the eastern terminus of the line, was announced by the Land Transport Authority on 29 Jun 2018.
+It would extend the railway viaduct past the station by 148 m.
+The turnback will allow for an increase in service frequency during peak times from 30 to 36 trains per hour as trains will be able to change directions faster to head westwards on the line, to meet future increases in ridership demand.
+Construction started in 2019 and was completed in May 2024.